Bett root and goat cheese extraordinaire

 Because I love cheese in all its forms and shapes, I couldn’t decide to go with only one.
 So why not go with two, I thought?
 That brings us to my latest invention, the “Red beet double goat”.
 A small portion of it, is an excellent entrée.
 Make a bigger one, and put it on a bed of lettuce, and you have a dinner salad.

-This recipe is for four people, but you can easily scale the quantities from the top of your head.
+This recipe gives you for four red beet starter dishes, but you can easily scale the quantities from the top of your head.

 - 10 minutes for preparation (peeling the beetroots, cutting them, and mixing the fresh goat cheese with chives)